ostis-ai/sc-component-manager/docs/quick_start.md

   # if several paths to extensions are provided then they should be separated
   # by semicolon and wrapped in double quotes
   ```
-5. Initialize component specifications.
+5. Download component specifications from repositories.
 Execute the following command in a running terminal:
   ```sh
   components init
   ```